 Bladder and abdominal wall repair operation – first few days after birth

-Your child will come back to the ward to recover.
+The child will come back to the ward to recover.
 For the first day or so, they will have an intravenous infusion (drip) giving fluids and medications until the bladder starts to recover.
-Your child will need to have regular pain relief after the operation.
+The child will need to have regular pain relief after the operation.
 Initially, pain relief will be given through an epidural.

-You and your child will be able to go home once your child is recovering and has been reviewed by the doctors.
-Around three months later, your child will have a cystoscopy to check how the bladder is healing.
+The child will be able to go home once they are recovering and have been reviewed by the doctors.
+Around three months later, the child will have a cystoscopy to check how the bladder is healing.